Jadwiga Grabowska-Hawrylak: Life

-She was born in Tarnawce.
+Grabowska-Hawrylak was born in the village of Tarnawce in Eastern Galicia.
 She grew up in Przemyśl, in southeastern Poland, as the daughter of two teachers.
 She graduated from high school in 1939.

 In 1945, after World War II, she moved to Wrocław.
 The city had been within German borders since 1740, but was returned to Poland after the war, when 60% of it was in ruins.
 Rebuilding the city was secondary to rebuilding the more thoroughly destroyed capital of Warsaw, and did not begin until 1952.

 In 1950, Grabowska-Hawrylak graduated from the Wrocław University of Technology, after having completed a thesis on interior design.
 Her first professional work was a historic reconstruction of Burgher houses in Wrocław's market square.
 She joined Miastoproject-Wrocław, the government-operated architectural group for the city, and worked on residential projects in the city centre.
 Her work – especially "Manhattan", the residential estate at Plac Grunwaldzki, perhaps her best-known project – became emblematic of brutalism, but unintentionally so: her planned white balconies filled with greenery were built with grey concrete and left unpainted.
 The estate went through a full renovation in 2015, which saw the building painted in the planned, white colours.

 Her unbuilt works include a tourist centre in Como, Italy, residential development in Manila, the Philippines, and a New Urbanist housing estate in Oleśnica, in southwestern Poland.

 After decades in architecture, she began quilting in the 1980s.
 Her last project was the postmodern Millennium Memorial Church of the Diocese of Wrocław, built in 1996.